This material is a technical description of the climb of Mount Kazbek from Georgia along the classic route (difficulty PD, Russian 2A).

 The final climb to the top, you can make from Bethlemi Hut, White/Black Cross, or Lower/Higher Plateau, and it depends on the common physical conditions of the group and the weather.
 Typically, the assault is assigned in the range from 2 to 6 o’clock in the morning, depending on the overnight position.
 The higher the base camp, the later you can go.
 The descent from the summit on the same route and takes from 2 to 5 hours (depending on the location of the camp).
 The day after the climb, most of the groups descend directly to Stepantsminda.

 a) Tbilisi — Stepantsminda (Kazbegi)

 Distance from Tbilisi to Stepantsminda: 155 km.
 By car — 2.5-3 hours.

-Transfer by shuttle bus: 10 lari ($ 4-4.5).
-Minibus starts from metro station “Didube”.
-Schedule is floating.
+Transfer by shuttle bus: 10 GEL.
+Minibus starts from the metro station «Didube».
+The schedule is floating.
 The first bus leaves at about 9 am and then at intervals of 1 hour with a break from 12:00 to 15:00.
-Sometimes there is an additiona 5 GEL fee for luggage.
+Sometimes there is an additional 5 GEL fee for luggage.